 Hand pain.
 Not to mention the damage texting and gaming on our phones can do to our poor hands.
-A 2015 study in the journal Muscle & Nerve found that college students with high phone usage have more impaired hand function, thumb pain and repetitive-strain injuries than students who used their phone less.
+A study in the journal Muscle & Nerve found that college students with high phone usage have more impaired hand function, thumb pain and repetitive-strain injuries than students who used their phones less.

 The mental effects of screen time

 Obsessive behavior.
-CNN recently conducted a study of how teens use social media by analyzing the social media accounts of 200 eighth graders across the U.S. (with their permission).
-The study authors found that the more kids checked social media, the more distressed they became.
+CNN conducted a study of how teens use social media by analyzing the social media accounts of 200 eighth graders across the U.S. (with their permission).
+The authors found that the more kids checked social media, the more distressed they became.
 And some checked their accounts more than 100 times a day!
 Child clinical psychologist Marion Underwood, the study's co-author, told the network:

 "This is an age group that has a lot of anxiety about how they fit in, what they rank, what their peer-status is.
 There is fear in putting yourself out there on social media and they hope for lots of likes and comments and affirmations but there is always the chance that someone could say something mean.